dino-absoluto/flex-progress-js/docs/index.md

 ### Group
 A group of elements.
 A `Group` is also an element.
-Therefore it can be added to another `Group` as a sub-element.
+Therefore it can be added to another `Group` as sub-element.

 `Group` implements the following interface.
 ```typescript